 Giving birth is without a doubt the most life-changing thing you will ever do.
-It is incredibly exciting, but it doesn’t come without its set of challenges.
+Pregnancy is incredibly exciting, but it doesn’t come without its set of challenges.

-Nadine Richardson, doula-turned-entrepreneur and founder of She Births®, is an expert in the field and knows exactly how to guide you through these challenges.
+Nadine Richardson, doula-turned-entrepreneur and founder of She Births®, is an expert in the field and knows exactly how to guide you through these challenges as you're preparing for labour.
 Following our introductory interview with Nadine, we’re excited to bring you her first guest post on the Boody Blog around positive ways to prepare for giving birth.

 1. Find the right tools